Mobile Application Architecture

 A clearly defined mobile architecture framework, along with the right application development platform, helps enterprises accelerate development and build first-class experiences that meet business needs and user expectations.

-The four main types of apps determining architecture
+The 4 main types of apps

 Native mobile apps are custom built to run on specific devices and operating systems.